 The Conservatives are facing a big challenge from the Eurosceptic UK Independence Party (UKIP), which argues that Britain should pull out of the EU.
 Opinion polls suggest UKIP could double the number of MEPs it has in the European Parliament.

-UKIP leader Nigel Farage dismissed Mr Barroso's comments about the UK, calling this "another major slap in the face for David Cameron".'Ownership' of EU policies
+UKIP leader Nigel Farage dismissed Mr Barroso's comments about the UK, calling this "another major slap in the face for David Cameron".

 The 18 eurozone members hold regular separate meetings on economic issues, and the UK government does not want eurozone integration to leave the non-euro group in a separate "slow lane".